A Quick and Exact Method for Distributed Quantile Computation: Related Work

 \subsubsection{Sketch-based Approaches}

-Approximate quantile summaries trade exactness for strong space and mergeability properties, which is attractive for streaming and distributed data.
-The Greenwald–Khanna (GK) summary provides deterministic $\epsilon$-approximate rank guarantees with worst‑case space $\frac{1}{\epsilon}log(\epsilon N)$ and can be maintained online \cite{GK01}.
-Such summaries can be computed per partition and combined to answer global quantile queries with bounded rank error, a design that underlies widely used “approximate quantile’’ operators in distributed systems.
-From a broader viewpoint, data sketching offers a unifying lens for these techniques—compact, composable summaries that support approximate query answering at scale \cite{Cormode17_Sketch}.
-Comprehensive surveys document the algorithmic landscape and engineering trade-offs among deterministic sketches, randomized summaries, and hybrid methods across streaming and distributed models \cite{Chen20_Survey}.
+Approximate quantile summaries trade exactness for strong space and mergeability properties: attractive for streaming and distributed data.
+The Greenwald-Khanna (GK) summary guarantees an approximate rank within $\varepsilon n$ of the exact rank with worst‑case space $\frac{1}{\epsilon}\log(\epsilon N)$\cite{GK01}.
+Such summaries are per partition and combined to answer global quantile queries with bounded rank error.
+Cormode\cite{Cormode17_Sketch} provides a high-level overview of sketching.
+Chen et al.\cite{Chen20_Survey} provides a comprehensive survey of the algorithmic landscape and engineering trade-offs among deterministic sketches and randomized summaries.

+Beyond GK, a sequence of streaming sketches improves the space--accuracy trade-off.
+Karnin, Lang, and Liberty’s KLL sketch gives a mergeable randomized summary with asymptotically optimal $O(\tfrac{1}{\varepsilon}\log\log\tfrac{1}{\varepsilon})$ space for additive $\varepsilon n$ rank error~\cite{KLL16}.
+Cormode et al.'s REQ and Masson et al.'s DDSketch instead target relative guarantees, the former on ranks and the latter on values, and both are engineered for distributed deployment in modern analytics and monitoring systems~\cite{REQ21,DDSketch19}.

+Furthermore, external-memory methods such as OPAQ~\cite{Alsabti97} target one-pass approximate quantiles for disk-resident data, recovering exact values only via a second full pass and local sorting.
+OPAQ is analyzed in an I/O-centric setting and is not instantiated or costed within a modern cluster framework like Spark.
+In contrast, GK Select is a Spark-native, sketch-guided exact algorithm that operates entirely within Spark’s RDD execution model and comes with an explicit executor/driver complexity analysis.